Scripting

 Note

-The sorting of Video and Photo items using the rootpath
+The sorting of Video and Photo items using the rootpath object is still somewhat experimental and not described here.

-Each UPnP server implements this so called virtual object hierarchy in a different way.
-Audio files are usually sorted by artist, album, some servers may just present a view similar to the file system and so on.
+UPnP servers usually sort files by artist, album, some servers may just present a view similar to the file system and so on.
 Most servers have strong limitations on the structure of the virtual containers, they usually offer a predefined layout of data and the user has to live with it.
-In Gerbera we try to address this shortcoming by introducing the scriptable virtual object engine.
-It is designed to be:

-maximally flexible
+• maximally flexible

-easily customizable and extendable
+• easily customizable and extendable

-robust and efficient
+• robust and efficient

 We try to achieve these goals by embedding a scripting runtime environment that allows the execution of ECMAScript E5/5.1 conform scripts better known as JavaScript.
 Gerbera uses duktape scripting engine to run JavaScript.